 Mission

-This lab studies learning environments, curricular materials, and assessments.
-Given that most chemistry curricula and concomitant assessments reflect tradition and personal empiricism rather than evidence or theories of How People Learn, we draw from cognitive, learning, and educational theories and methods to support student learning of chemistry.
+This lab studies systems: the environment(s) in which people learn (which is mostly outside of the classroom if we’re being honest with ourselves) with a focus on learning science, and the social systems within those environments, which are likely microcosms of the larger social structures.
+How people learn, and what people learn, can be characterized and optimized through careful consideration of learning environments, curricular materials, and assessments.
+Given that most chemistry curricula and concomitant assessments reflect tradition and personal empiricism rather than evidence or theories of How People Learn, we draw from cognitive and learning sciences, educational theories, and social science methods to support student learning of chemistry.

 Within this understanding of the history and future trajectories of chemistry education, we prioritize student learning.
 Leveraging the domain-general theories of learning, educational and statistical research methods, and our own expertise in the discipline of chemistry, the focus is supporting and promoting student learning in an equitable and evidence-based manner.
 This perspective helps focus our work on eliciting and analyzing student responses to well-designed, theory-aligned tasks delivered within authentic learning environments, and then actualizing the results of these analyses to promote and support productive student reasoning in the context of the learning environment.